Marc-B-Reynolds/f64_pair/README.md

 **IMPORTANT**:  any relaxation of floating-point rules (via command line options) will break a reasonable number of functions.
 This is includes enabling so-call floating point contractions (automatic usage of FMAs) which is typically enabled by default.
-Exceptions to this are *math-errno* which should have stop being a thing decades ago and *trapping math*.
+Exceptions to this are *math-errno* which should have stopped being a thing decades ago and *trapping math*.

 Spitball overview:
 * REFERENCES! (probably the most useful bit)